enkidevs/curriculum/lua/roblox-studio/vector3-i/vector3-syntax-ii.md

 ```lua
 partVariable.Size = Vector3.new(6, 4, 3)
 ```
-The code above will ???
+The code above will... ???

 - Changes the part's size
 - Changes the part's position